-This configuration option allows you to change the PEM RestAPI token expiry time after it's generated.
+This configuration option lets you change the PEM RestAPI token expiry time after it's generated.
 By default, the token expiry time is set to 20 minutes (1200 seconds).
-If you want to change the token expiry time to 10 minutes, then you can update the config\local.py file:
+For example, to change the token expiry time to 10 minutes, update the config local.py file as follows: